 Job roles such as event manager, special events manager, corporate event planner, fundraising manager and combined job titles often require many more years of experience and the salary should vary accordingly.

 Make sure your event experience level meets the job spec:

-- Also list transferable skills, for instance office, admin, customer service and marketing experience you have gained.
+- keyboard_arrow_right Also list transferable skills such as office, admin, customer service and marketing experience you have gained.
 What is important to the employer is demonstrating that you have a proactive approach and have worked hard to get as much relevant and varied experience as possible.
 This is what will make you stand out over other candidates.

 If Salary Details Are Not Disclosed It Could Still Be Worth Your Consideration

-In our research, we discounted those that did not have specific salaries listed from our sample.
+In our research, we discounted those job postings that did not have specific salaries listed from our sample.
 These postings often gave a starting point or gave salary brackets instead.
-This does however illustrate that there is sometimes room for negotiation and that an employer is willing to tailor the final salary offer to the candidates experience and salary expectations.
+This does, however, illustrate that there is room for negotiation and that an employer is willing to tailor the final salary offer (within reason) to the candidate’s experience and salary expectations.